logo of design your homeschoolhomeschool photos

 • Is there a course you could do to expand your interest?

-4. Formalize the Course - Individual Learning Program
+4. Formalize the Course - Individual Learning Program (Optional)

-If desired, you could formalize the course and create their own individualized learning program.
-By doing this, you are giving credibility to the child's interest as a worthwhile subject to follow.
+Of course, this is optional - but it can be impressive when you need to show homeschool records etc for homeschooling registration.
+Not only that, but even more importantly, by formalizing the study, you are giving validity to the child's interest as a worthwhile subject or interest to follow.
 You are saying to that child, "Your interest is an important learning activity.
 Your goals and desires are worthwhile to follow."

 Formalizing the Course means that you sit down with each child and discuss goals, learning objectives and ways to evaluate their learning.